britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 <p align="center">SCENE FOURTH.
 Winterbourne, Randolph, then Daisy.</p>

-RANDOLPH.
-He comes in from the back, approaches Winterbourne, and stops.
+RANDOLPH: <i>He comes in from the back, approaches Winterbourne, and stops.
 “The child, who was diminutive for his years, had an aged expression of countenance, a pale complexion, and sharp little features.
-He was dressed in knickerbockers, with red stockings, which displayed his poor little spindle- shanks; he also wore a brilliant red cravat.
-He carried in his hand a long alpenstock, the sharp point of which he thrust into everything that he ap- proached — the flower-beds, the garden-benches. . . .
-In front of Winterbourne he paused, looking at him with a pair of bright, penetrating little eyes.”1 Winterbourne, smoking, returns his gaze.

-Will you give me a lump of sugar?
+He was dressed in knickerbockers, with red stockings, which displayed his poor little spindle-shanks; he also wore a brilliant red cravat.
+He carried in his hand a long alpenstock, the sharp point of which he thrust into everything that he approached — the flower-beds, the garden-benches...In front of Winterbourne he paused, looking at him with a pair of bright, penetrating little eyes.”<sub>1</sub> Winterbourne, smoking, returns his gaze.</i> Will you give me a lump of sugar?

-WINTERBOURNE.
-Yes, you may take one, - but I don’t think sugar is good for little boys.
+WINTERBOURNE: Yes, you may take one; but I don’t think sugar is good for little boys.

-1 From the story.
+<i>1 From the story.</i>

-RANDOLPH.
-He steps forward and carefully possesses himself of the whole contents of the plate.
+RANDOLPH: <i>He steps forward and carefully possesses himself of the whole contents of the plate.
 From these he still more carefully selects the largest lump, depositing the others in his pocket.
-Biting, with a grimace.
+Biting, with a grimace.</i> Oh, blazes!

-Oh, blazes!
 It’s hard!

-WINTERBOURNE.
-Take care, young man.
+WINTERBOURNE: Take care, young man.
 You’ll hurt your teeth.

-RANDOLPH.
-I haven’t got any teeth to hurt; they’ve all come out.
+RANDOLPH: I haven’t got any teeth to hurt; they’ve all come out.
 I’ve only got seven teeth.
 Mother counted them last night, and one came out afterwards.
 She said she’d slap me if any more came out.
 I can’t help it — it’s this old Europe.
 It’s the climate that makes ’em come out.
 In America they didn’t come out; it’s these hotels!

-WINTERBOURNE.
-If you eat all that sugar, your mother will certainly slap you.
+WINTERBOURNE: If you eat all that sugar, your mother will certainly slap you.

-RANDOLPH.
-She’s got to give me some candy, then.
+RANDOLPH: She’s got to give me some candy, then.
 I can’t get any candy here — any American candy.
 American candy’s the best.

-WINTERBOURNE.
-And are American boys the best little boys?
+WINTERBOURNE: And are American boys the best little boys?

-RANDOLPH.
-I don’t know.
+RANDOLPH: I don’t know.
 I’m an American boy!

-WINTERBOURNE.
-I see you are one of the best.
+WINTERBOURNE: I see you are one of the best.

-RANDOLPH.
-That isn’t what my mother says, you can bet your life on that!
+RANDOLPH: That isn’t what my mother says, you can bet your life on that!

-WINTERBOURNE.
-Oh, your mother’s too modest !
+WINTERBOURNE: Oh, your mother’s too modest!

-RANDOLPH, astride his alpenstock, looking at Winterbourne.
-She’s sick — she’s always sick.
+RANDOLPH, <i>astride his alpenstock, looking at Winterbourne:</i> She’s sick — she’s always sick.
 It’s this old Europe!
 Are you an American man?

-WINTERBOURNE.
-Oh, yes, a fellow-citizen.
-(Aside) I wonder whether I was once like that!
+WINTERBOURNE: Oh, yes, a fellow-citizen. <i>(Aside)</i> I wonder whether I was once like that!

-RANDOLPH.
-American men are the best.
+RANDOLPH: American men are the best.

-WINTERBOURNE.
-So they often say.
+WINTERBOURNE: So they often say.

-RANDOLPH, looking off to the left.
-Here comes my sister.
-She ’s an American girl.
+RANDOLPH, <i>looking off to the left:</i> Here comes my sister.
+She’s an American girl.

-WINTERBOURNE.
-American girls are the best girls.
+WINTERBOURNE: American girls are the best girls.

-RANDOLPH.
-Oh, my sister ain’t the best.
+RANDOLPH: Oh, my sister ain’t the best.
 She’s always blowing at me!

-WINTERBOURNE.
-I imagine that’s your fault, not hers.
-(Daisy comes in from the left in the same manner as on her previous entrance, and on reaching the mid— dle of the stage stops and looks at Winterbourne and at Randolph, who has converted his alpenstock into a vaulting-pole. and is springing about violently.
-Winterbourne continues, getting up.)
-By Jove, how pretty!
+WINTERBOURNE: I imagine that’s your fault, not hers. <i>(Daisy comes in from the left in the same manner as on her previous entrance, and on reaching the middle of the stage stops and looks at Winterbourne and at Randolph, who has converted his alpenstock into a vaulting-pole, and is springing about violently.
+Winterbourne continues, getting up.)</i> By Jove, how pretty!

-DAISY.
-Well, Randolph, what are you doing?
+DAISY: Well, Randolph, what are you doing?

-RANDOLPH.
-I’m going up the Alps.
+RANDOLPH: I’m going up the Alps.
 This is the way!

-WINTERBOURNE.
-That’s the way they come down.
+WINTERBOURNE: That’s the way they come down.

-RANDOLPH.
-He’s all right; he’s an American man!
+RANDOLPH: He’s all right; he’s an American man!

-WINTERBOURNE, aside.
-It seems to me that I have been in a manner presented.
+WINTERBOURNE, <i>aside:</i> It seems to me that I have been in a manner presented.
-(Approaches Daisy, throwing away his cigarette.
-Aloud, with great civility.)
+<i>(Approaches Daisy, throwing away his cigarette.
+Aloud, with great civility.)</i>
 This little boy and I have made acquaintance.

-DAISY.
-She looks at him a moment serenely, and then, as if she had scarcely heard him, addresses Randolph again.
-I should like to know where you got that pole!
+DAISY: <i>She looks at him a moment serenely, and then, as if she had scarcely heard him, addresses Randolph again.</i> I should like to know where you got that pole!

-RANDOLPH.
-The same way as you get your things.
+RANDOLPH: The same way as you get your things.
 I made Eugenio buy it.

-WINTERBOURNE, aside.
-With a little commission!
+WINTERBOURNE, <i>aside:</i> With a little commission!

-DAISY.
-You don’t mean to say you ’re going to take that pole to Italy?
+DAISY: You don’t mean to say you’re going to take that pole to Italy?

-WINTERBOURNE, same manner.
+WINTERBOURNE, <i>same manner:</i>
 Are you thinking of going to Italy?

-DAISY, looking at him, and then looking away.
+DAISY, <i>looking at him, and then looking away:</i> Yes, sir.
-Yes, sir.

-WINTERBOURNE.
-Are you going over the Simplon ?
+WINTERBOURNE: Are you going over the Simplon?

-DAISY.
-I don’t know - I suppose it’s some mountain.
+DAISY: I don’t know - I suppose it’s some mountain.
 Randolph, what mountain are we going over?

-RANDOLPH.
-Going where?
+RANDOLPH: Going where?

-DAISY.
-TO Italy.
-(Arranging her ribbons.)
-Don’t you know about Italy?
+DAISY: To Italy. <i>(Arranging her ribbons.)</i> Don’t you know about Italy?

-RANDOLPH.
-No, and I don’t want to.
+RANDOLPH: No, and I don’t want to.
 I want to go to America!

-WINTERBOURNE.
-Oh, Italy’s a beautiful place.
+WINTERBOURNE: Oh, Italy’s a beautiful place.

-RANDOLPH.
-Can you get any candy there?
+RANDOLPH: Can you get any candy there?

-DAISY.
-I hope not!
+DAISY: I hope not!
 I guess you have had candy enough, and mother thinks so too.

-RANDOLPH, still jumping about.
-I haven’t had any for ever so long — for a hundred weeks!
+RANDOLPH, <i>still jumping about:</i> I haven’t had any for ever so long — for a hundred weeks!

-DAISY.
-Why, Randolph.
-I don’t see how you can tell— (She pauses a moment.)
-Well I don’t care!
-(Looks down at her dress, and continues to smooth her ribbons.)
+DAISY: Why, Randolph.
+I don’t see how you can tell — <i>(She pauses a moment.)</i> Well I don’t care! <i>(Looks down at her dress, and continues to smooth her ribbons.)</i>

-WINTERBOURNE, aside.
-Does she accept my acquaintance or not?
+WINTERBOURNE, <i>aside:</i> Does she accept my acquaintance or not?
 It’s rather sudden, and it wouldn’t do at Geneva.
 But why else did she come and plant herself in front of me?
-She is the prettiest of the pretty, and, I declare, I’1l risk it!
-(After a moment, aloud.)
-We are very fortunate in our weather, are we not?
+She is the prettiest of the pretty, and, I declare, I’ll risk it! <i>(After a moment, aloud.)</i> We are very fortunate in our weather, are we not?

-DAISY.
-Well, yes, we’ve got nice weather.
+DAISY: Well, yes, we’ve got nice weather.

-WINTERBOURNE.
-And still more fortunate in our scenery.
-(Indicating the view.)
+WINTERBOURNE: And still more fortunate in our scenery. <i>(Indicating the view.)</i>

-DAISY.
-Well, yes, the scenery’s lovely.
-It seems very moun- tainous.
+DAISY: Well, yes, the scenery’s lovely.
+It seems very mountainous.

-WINTERBOURNE.
-Ah, Switzerland is mountainous, you know.
+WINTERBOURNE: Ah, Switzerland is mountainous, you know.

-DAISY.
-I don’t know much about it.
+DAISY: I don’t know much about it.
 We have only been here a week.

-WINTERBOURNE, smiling.
-In a week one can see a good deal.
+WINTERBOURNE, <i>smiling:</i> In a week one can see a good deal.

-DAISY.
-Well, we haven’t; we have only walked round a little.
+DAISY: Well, we haven’t; we have only walked round a little.

-WINTERBOURNE, aside.
-What a remarkable type!
-(Aloud.)
-You must be rather
+WINTERBOURNE, <i>aside:</i> What a remarkable type! <i>(Aloud.)</i> You must be rather
-tired: there are plenty of chairs.
-(Draws forward two of them.)
+tired: there are plenty of chairs. <i>(Draws forward two of them.)</i>

-DAISY, looking at them a moment.
-You’ll be very clever if you can get Randolph to sit.
+DAISY, <i>looking at them a moment:</i> You’ll be very clever if you can get Randolph to sit.

-WINTERBOURNE.
-I don’t care a fig about Randolph.
-(Daisy seats herself.
-Aside.)
-Oh, Geneva, Geneva!
+WINTERBOURNE: I don’t care a fig about Randolph. <i>(Daisy seats herself.
+Aside.)</i> Oh, Geneva, Geneva!

-DAISY, smoothing her ribbons.
-Well, he ’s only nine.
+DAISY, <i>smoothing her ribbons:</i> Well, he’s only nine.
 We’ve sat round a good deal, too.

-WINTERBOURNE, seated beside her.
-It’s very pleasant, these summer days.
+WINTERBOURNE, <i>seated beside her:</i> It’s very pleasant, these summer days.

-DAISY.
-Well, yes, it’s very pleasant.
+DAISY: Well, yes, it’s very pleasant.
 But it’s nicer in the evening.

-WINTERBOURNE.
-Ah, much nicer in the evening.
-It’s remarkably nice in the evening.
-(Aside.)
-What the deuce is she coming to?
+WINTERBOURNE: Ah, much nicer in the evening.
+It’s remarkably nice in the evening. <i>(Aside.)</i> What the deuce is she coming to?
-(Aloud.)
-When you get to Italy you ’11 find the evenings there! . . .
+<i>(Aloud.)</i> When you get to Italy you'll find the evenings
+there!...

-DAISY.
-I’ve heard a good deal about the evenings there.
+DAISY: I’ve heard a good deal about the evenings there.

-WINTERBOURNE.
-In Venice, you know — on the water — with music!
+WINTERBOURNE: In Venice, you know — on the water — with music!

-DAISY.
-I don’t know much about it.
-(With a little laugh.)
-I don’t know much about anything!
+DAISY: I don’t know much about it. <i>(With a little laugh.)</i> I don’t know much about anything!

-WINTERBOURNE, aside.
+WINTERBOURNE, <i>aside:</i>
 Heaven forgive her, she’s charming!
-I must really ascertain . . .
-(To Randolph, who has continued to roam about, and who comes back to them with his alpenstock, catching him and drawing him between his knees.)
-Tell me your name, my beautiful boy!
+I must really ascertain... <i>(To Randolph, who has continued to roam about, and who comes back to them with his alpenstock, catching him and drawing him between his knees.)</i> Tell me your name, my beautiful boy!

-RANDOLPH, struggling.
-Well, you drop me first!
+RANDOLPH, <i>struggling:</i> Well, you drop me first!

-DAISY.
-Why, Randolph, I should think you’d like it!
+DAISY: Why, Randolph, I should think you’d like it!

-WINTERBOURNE, aside.
-Jupiter, that is a little strong!
+WINTERBOURNE, <i>aside:</i> Jupiter, that is a little strong!

-RANDOLPH, liberating himself.
-Try it yourself!
+RANDOLPH, <i>liberating himself:</i> Try it yourself!
 My name is Randolph C. Miller.

-WINTERBOURNE, aside.
-Alarming child!
+WINTERBOURNE, <i>aside:</i> Alarming child!
 But she doesn’t seem to be alarmed.

-RANDOLPH, levelling his alpenstock at Daisy, who averts it with her hand.
-And I’ll tell you her name.
+RANDOLPH, <i>levelling his alpenstock at Daisy, who averts it with her hand.</i> And I’ll tell you her name.

-DAISY, leaning back serenely.
+DAISY, <i>leaning back serenely.</i>
 You had better wait till you are asked.

-WINTERBOURNE.
-I should like very much to know your name.
+WINTERBOURNE: I should like very much to know your name.

-RANDOLPH.
-Her name is Daisy Miller.
+RANDOLPH: Her name is Daisy Miller.

-WINTERBOURNE, expressively.
-How very interesting!
+WINTERBOURNE, <i>expressively:</i> How very interesting!

-DAISY, looking at him, aside.
-Well, he’s a queer specimen!
+DAISY, <i>looking at him, aside:</i> Well, he’s a queer specimen!
 I guess he’s laughing.

-RANDOLPH.
-That isn’t her real name — that isn’t her name on her cards.
+RANDOLPH: That isn’t her real name — that isn’t her name on her cards.

-DAISY.
-It’s a pity that you haven’t got one of my cards!
+DAISY: It’s a pity that you haven’t got one of my cards!

-RANDOLPH.
-Her name is Annie P. Miller.
+RANDOLPH: Her name is Annie P. Miller.

-WINTERBOURNE.
-Oh, I see.
-(Aside.)
-That doesn’t tell me much.
+WINTERBOURNE: Oh, I see. <i>(Aside.)</i> That doesn’t tell me much.

-DAISY, indicating Winterbourne.
-Ask him his name.
+DAISY, <i>indicating Winterbourne:<i> Ask him his name.

-RANDOLPH.
-Ask him yourself!
+RANDOLPH: Ask him yourself!
 My father’s name is Ezra B. Miller.
 My father ain’t in Europe.
 My father’s in a better place than Europe.

-WINTERBOURNE, uncertain.
+WINTERBOURNE, <i>uncertain:</i>
-Ah, you have had the misfortune…
+Ah, you have had the misfortune...

-RANDOLPH.
-My father’s in Schenectady.
+RANDOLPH: My father’s in Schenectady.
 He does a big business.
 He’s rich, you can bet your head!

-WINTERBOURNE, aside.
-Oh, in Schenectady?
+WINTERBOURNE, <i>aside:</i> Oh, in Schenectady?
 I thought he meant in Paradise!

-DAISY, to Randolph.
-Well, you needn’t stick your pole into my eye!
+DAISY, <i>to Randolph:</i> Well, you needn’t stick your pole into my eye!

-RANDOLPH, to Winterbourne.
-Didn’t I tell you she was always blowing?
-(Scampers away and disappears.)
+RANDOLPH, <i>to Winterbourne:</i> Didn’t I tell you she was always blowing? <i>(Scampers away and disappears.)</i>

-DAISY, looking after him.
-He doesn’t like Europe; he wants to go back.
+DAISY, <i>looking after him:</i> He doesn’t like Europe; he wants to go back.
 He hasn’t got any boys here.
 There’s one boy here, but he’s always going round with a teacher.

-WINTERBOURNE.
-And your brother hasn’t any teacher?
+WINTERBOURNE: And your brother hasn’t any teacher?

-DAISY.
-Mother thought of getting him one, to travel round with us.
+DAISY: Mother thought of getting him one, to travel round with us.
 But Randolph said he didn’t want a teacher when school didn’t keep; he said he wouldn’t have lessons when he was in the cars.
 And we are in the cars most of the